Air Conditioning Repair

-High humidity indoors could mean that your AC system isn’t pulling that humidity out, or isn't setup properly to adequately remove humidity for those hot NC summers.
+High humidity indoors could mean that your AC system isn’t pulling that humidity out, or that it wasn't set-up properly to adequately remove humidity for those hot NC summers.

 Bad, moldy, dirty sock odors

-Dank, moldy, or dirty sock smells coming from the AC could mean that your unit or vent needs cleaning, or potentially is leaking water - yikes!
+Dank, moldy, or dirty sock smells coming from the AC could mean that your unit or vent needs cleaning, or potentially is leaking water.

-Smelling something burning, strong fishy odors from the AC, or noticing that the unit is constantly turning itself on and off is a strong sign that your AC system is overheating
+Smelling something burning, strong fishy odors from the AC, or noticing that the unit is constantly turning itself on and off is a major indicator that your AC system is overheating.

 Certain rooms are hotter than others

-It is common when an AC system is acting up to have room with large temperature differences.
+It is common when an AC system is acting up to have rooms with large temperature differences.
 This could be problems with ducts, thermostats, air balance, or multi-system issues.

 AC fan isn’t moving

-If you know that the system has power but the fan still isn’t moving then it could be a sign of a bad fan motor.
+If you know that the system has power, but the fan still isn’t moving, it could be a sign of a bad fan motor.